Belgian International Air Services: History

-A BIAS Sud Aviation Caravelle at Paris–Le Bourget Airport in 1972.

 BIAS was founded on 1 July 1959 by Charles van Antwerpen and George Richardson.
 The first commercial flight (between Rotterdam and London) took place a week later.
 In 1967, a co-operation contract with SABENA, the Belgian flag carrier airline was signed, which saw BIAS operating scheduled commuter flights out of Brussels Airport.
 These were branded as Common Market Commuter, using de Havilland Heron aircraft.
 The first of these flights (from Eindhoven to Rotterdam) took place on 28 August of that year.
 The co-operation with SABENA lasted until 1975.
+BIAS International brand name was used between 1972 and 1973.

 Long-haul flight operations with BIAS had already ended in February 1973, when Compagnie Maritime Belge, its majority shareholder at that time, decided that the fleet of Douglas DC-8 aircraft be integrated into Delta Air Transport.
+BIAS Overseas name was used between 1974 and 1976.
 When the commuter flights also came to an end in 1975, BIAS continued to do business as an aircraft lease provider until 1980, when the company was dismantled.